dbt-labs/learn.getdbt.com/_ondemand/43216f3592f37d744f7d544614a2f997a5739641/setup-cloud/review.md

 <img src="/ui/img/ondemand/cloud_ide.png" style="width: 80%;">

 **File Tree**
-* This is the main view into your dbt project
+* This is the main view into your dbt project.
 * This is where a dbt project is built in the form or .sql, .yml, and other file types.

 **Text Editor**